How Covid is changing the job of epidemiologists

 “So many different places need epidemiology consulting right now.”

-Of course in the past six months everything has shifted to infection control.
+Of course in the past six months, everything has shifted to infection control.
 Everybody wants to understand what’s going on with the pandemic.
 All the questions: how do you open?
 How do you get people back to work?
-How do you do it safely so that they feel the organisation has their best interests at heart?
+How do you do it safely so that they feel the organization has their best interests at heart?
 How do you make sure that facilities are ready?
-I’ve had to hire more staff, and we’re getting queries from all types of places like schools, biotechnology companies and courthouses.
+I’ve had to hire more staff, and we’re getting queries from all types of places like schools, biotechnology companies, and courthouses.
 So many different places need epidemiology consulting right now.

 Is this the first time that companies are hiring in-house epidemiologists?